 The sound is unique and one of the most famous users was probably David Gilmour.

 Currently, several manufacturers try to revive the legendary sound of the Binson Echorec.
 It convinces because of its atmospheric delay sound which is beautiful blurred and appears almost like a reverb.

 Unfortunately, the Binson Echorec only offered a fixed maximum delay time of 300 ms ( head 4).
 The other three heads provided factors of this time: 1. head 75ms, 2. head 150ms and 3. head 225 ms.

 One of the most famous delay pedals which emulates the combination of several heads is the Catalinbread Echorec.
 In accustomed quality and a compact enclosure, this digital pedal provides an astonishing good emulation.

 Another emulation which actually uses a real tube while the delays are also created digitally, is the Gurus Echosex2.
 Although its sound is really good, this pedal lacks the multi-head-option of the Original.

 The Dawner Prince Boonar offers the multi-head-option and a drum age option which emulates the aging of the device.

 Some time ago, T-Rex announced that they want to put a faithful replication of the Echorec on the market.
 This means, a real disc echo and no digital emulation.
 This device could be very interesting and a sonic complement to the delay pedals that are currently available.

-This year, Strymon brings out its Volante.
-This pedal also includes a drum echo, or rather a disc echo mode.
-Because of the various combinable virtual heads, the accustomed Strymon quality and the numerous setting options, this pedal is supposed to become a modern classic.
+The Strymon Volante also includes a drum echo, or rather a disc echo mode.
+Because of the various combinable virtual heads, the accustomed Strymon quality and the numerous setting options, this pedal is already a modern classic.
 Besides, you can also adjust tape and studio echos and it is the first Echorec emulation with tap tempo!